abiquo/abiquo-chef-agent/README.md

 ## Copyright

-See LICENSE.txt for further details.
+See LICENSE for further details.